 The next study described a small sample size of three patients with Alzheimer’s disease whose symptoms improved substantially as a result of turmeric supplementation.
 Pre-treatment, each person exhibited severe Behavioral and Psychological Symptoms of Dementia (BPSD) and noticeable cognitive decline.

 After a 12-week treatment period, one of the patients scored markedly higher in the laboratory data tests used to assess the efficacy of turmeric.
 While all three patients benefited from curcumin, two of the AD sufferers needed some extra time to yield results.
 After one year of taking turmeric capsules, the other two patients were able to recognize their families again.
 (11)

-Further research in vivo tested turmeric’s capacity to reduce beta-amyloid accumulation on the brains of mice.
-The study showed that curcumin effectively suppressed oxidative damage, reduced inflammation, and limited protein build up in the mice.
+Further research in vivo tested turmeric’s capacity to reduce beta-amyloid accumulation in the brains of mice.
+The study showed that curcumin effectively suppressed oxidative damage, reduced brain inflammation, and limited protein build-up in the mice.
 In this trial, turmeric was a more effective Abeta aggregation inhibitor than both naproxen and ibuprofen.
 (12)

 So far, we’ve established that the antioxidant activity and anti-inflammatory properties of turmeric can help in the treatment and prevention of Alzheimer’s disease.
 It appears that cholesterol may also have an impact on beta-amyloid deposition in the brains of AD patients.

 Medications that inhibit cholesterol synthesis can decrease the risk of developing AD.
 One study used 500 mg of curcuminoids per day for a short 7-day period and successfully lowered lipid peroxide and serum cholesterol levels in healthy volunteers.
 This result suggests a third mechanism by which turmeric can benefit Alzheimer’s.
 (13)